timescale/docs/api/_hyperfunctions/heartbeat_agg/num_live_ranges.md

           The number of live ranges in the aggregate.
   examples:
     - description: >
-        Given a table called `liveness` containing weekly heartbeat aggregates in column `health` with timestamp column `date`, we can use the following to see how many intervals the system was up in a given week.
+        Given a table called `liveness` containing weekly heartbeat aggregates in column `health` with timestamp column `date`, use this query to see how many intervals the system was up in a given week:
       command:
         code: |
           SELECT num_live_ranges(health)